 Son of a Serendipitous Glitch!

 Son of a Serendipitous Glitch!
-First we will use random generators to gather words, phrases and images, then we will input this random data into a variety of AI art generators and collect the output images to be further manipulated with a variety of glitch techniques.
+Use random generators to gather words, phrases and images, input this random data into a variety of AI art generators and collect the output images to be further manipulated with a variety of glitch techniques.
 Go back and forth between the techniques until you are satisfied with the outcome.
-The final product will be a small series of 10-15 images/gifs/videos created purely through chance, the absurdity of algorithms, and the art of carefully breaking things.
+Make 1 infinite loop using AI (Photoshop Beta).
+The final product will be a small series of 10-15 curated images/gifs/videos created purely through chance, the absurdity of algorithms, and the art of carefully breaking things.

 Let Randomness by your guide!
 Let go of control.
 Let the work flow from.